 - A copy of your resume/CV

 - A short autobiography providing background on yourself and your motivation for medicine

 - Negotiate deadlines by which the letter should be received in HPA with your recommenders.
 Follow up from time to time with reminders about the deadline.

 - Write a thank you note when the letter has been received.

 - Stay in touch with your writers throughout the process, especially once you’ve been accepted and decided where you will attend, to thank them again for their support.

 Letter Storage with HPA

-In the application year, students who are working with the HPA Committee Letter/PAI process will have access to veCollect, an online letter collection service, and will receive instructions on how to set up an account.
-All other students should request letters to be sent directly to HPA (by email from on-campus recommenders, paper mail from off campus).
+In the application year, students who are working with the HPA Committee Letter/preapplication interview process will have access to veCollect, an online letter collection service, and will receive instructions on how to set up an account.
+Other students and alums should request letters to be sent directly to HPA (by email from on-campus recommenders, paper mail from off campus).